gerrit3699/gerrit3699.github.io/_pages/en/compass.md

 title: "The Compass"
 permalink: /en/compass/
 lang: en
-description: "On direction, primal impulse, consciousness, and the question of whether semantic reality follows a deeper orientation."
+description: "On direction, the primal impulse, consciousness, and the question of whether reality carries a deeper orientation."
 translation_url_de: /de/kompass/
 ---